 Gabby threw a nervous look at Fleur.
-‘I’m not using my allure.
-I promise.’
+‘I’m not using my magic.
+I promise, Fleur.’

 She’d better not have.
-Fleur shot Gabby a serious look and felt a swoop of relief when Gabby nodded.
-If you repeatedly use the allure on someone, it can leave a permanent mental association.
+Fleur shot Gabby a serious look and felt a swoop of relief when she nodded.
+If you repeatedly use that aspect of your magic on someone, it can leave a permanent mental association.
 I don’t need Harry stuck with a lingering desire for my little sister.
 She wrinkled her nose.
 Urgh.
 That’d be awful.

 Harry’s eyebrows shot up.
 ‘You mean that’s natural?’

 Harry slipped his wand away and sighed.
 ‘Alright.
 I owe you.’

 ‘Can I touch your wand?’
 Gabby stuck out her hand.

 Harry cracked a wide grin.
 ‘I don’t think your sister would approve.’

 Gabby spluttered, red-faced.
 Fleur wrestled her own flush back.